Here’s the

 But if you keep going,

-and cut all the pretentious crap
+and cut the crap

-and you can get your
+and get your

 first world fingers

-to type something
+to type something true

 because it’s you,